develop-me/bootcamp--week-06--php/challenges/06-architecture/README.md

     </html>
     ```

-    The usage code to add to `index.php`:
+    The usage code to add to `bootstrap.php`:

     ```php
     echo "\nTricksy Question 3\n";